fsi-hack4autism/hackathon-2023/README.md

 # 2023 Financial Services Autism Hackathon
-The main repo for the 2023 hackathon with all the information for the hackathon and pointers to all repositories.
+The main repository for the 2023 hackathon with all the information for the hackathon and pointers to all repositories.
 Hackathon informaton pertaining to 2023 specifically will remain in here.
 The individual repositories are made to span multiple years.
 This years hackathon will focus on ensuring the proper foundation for growth is establed for each use case.
 This means the repositories created this year will be use again in subsequent years provided these use cases are repeated again.
 We need to ensure these solutions will lead to real world outcomes.

+## Mission Statement
+Bring FSI developers together to demonstrate how innovative Microsoft technologies can transform autism treatment by tackling real world use cases provided by families and creating lasting open-source projects for the community.

+## Background
+The first Financial Services Autism Hackathon was held in 2018 founded by Leo Junquera, working at Microsoft at the time, and Peter Smulovics from Morgan Stanley, as a grass roots effort to combine the unique value proposition of Microsoft, which relates to technology innovation, and the technology talent which exists in Financial Services towards an industry in dire need of technology innovation.

 ![image](https://user-images.githubusercontent.com/4500512/212386856-50328c9e-3699-4aec-8c68-6d889e043c05.png)